 L. Colisson, D. Markham, R. Yehia

-Manuscript, arXiv:2402.01445, February 2024.
+Manuscript, talk at QPL 2024, arXiv:2402.01445, February 2024.

 • Oblivious Transfer from Zero-Knowledge Proofs, or How to Achieve Round-Optimal Quantum Oblivious Transfer and Zero-Knowledge Proofs on Quantum States